 I decided to take my time as I had to re-acclimatise to the routines of pitching and breaking camp each day, finding water and looking after my own needs.
 It was mid March, which is still British winter time in terms of the daylight hours, so it began to get dark at about 6pm.
 This affected the structure of my days, with early starts in time for sunrise at about 6am and long evenings spent in camp.

 I had hoped to complete the Berwickshire Coastal Path in three days, but strenuous post-winter gradients, a broken tent pole and bad weather meant that I had to add a fourth short day to my itinerary.
 I know I made some rookie errors such as not taking a repair kit.
-However, I really enjoyed the challenge and freedom of finally combining a little bit of trail walking with wild camping, even though it still felt a little like rubbing my head and patting my stomach at times.
+However, I really enjoyed the challenge and freedom of finally combining a little bit of trail walking with wild camping.

 A big thank you to the people who have continued to be encouraging about my wild camping.